 According to local lore, a single root of bamboo was planted here at David’s home by Doctor Lynch during the 1930s.
 This bamboo root came from the Biltmore Estate, and to the Biltmore Estate from Central Park with Frederick Law Olmstead, renowned landscape architect.
-All the shoots of a single bamboo grove are part of the same root system, and this species is predicted to bloom in unison every 100 years.

-This NY Times article from 1979 reports that seeds from bamboo blooms attract rodents, who flood the area and devastate nearby crops.
 Indeed, US settlers have largely had tense and frustrating relationships with bamboo.
-From farmers, to homeowners, to native plant restoration efforts, bamboo’s tenacious presence has expensive and labor intensive consequences.
+For farmers, homeowners, and native plant restoration efforts, bamboo’s tenacious presence has expensive and laborious consequences.

 Bamboo in David’s driveway

-Talented at gaining territory, bamboo can overtake established guilds in forested land, and certainly guilds already disturbed by industrial activities.
+Bamboo can overtake established guilds in forested land.
 It is extremely difficult to displace, requiring application of herbicide, or even installment of a concrete moat (only sometimes effective), to barricade its rhizomatic roots.
-While controversial, bamboo has been reported to grow from its woodchips.

 “One can not live long in a country where bamboos grow and are used by the people without feeling that bamboo has contributed a great deal to the progress of that people and that the mastery of its uses marks a cultural stage in the development of their civilization.”